All winning political campaigns share three things in common. They are easy to remember because each of these elements begins with the letter M.

 (One, two, Election Day is coming for you…)

-At first Election Day is months away on calendar.
+When most candidates first decide to run for office, Election Day is months away on calendar.

-Then suddenly it’s only weeks, then days, until you’re finally waiting for the polling places to close and wondering if you’ve done enough to win.
+Then suddenly it’s only weeks off, then days, until finally you’re waiting for the polling places to close and hoping you’ve done enough to win.

 As a candidate there will always be more demand on your time than there are hours in the day.